bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 If the user entered a too long value in an input field, you could've built your app in such a way it just displays the error stack trace, which might give the user a clue on what they did wrong.
 However, that's not a good idea, and it's not the user's responsibility to fix it.
 A possible fix for this problem could be improving the form validation, so it is no longer possible for the user to enter a too long value.

-Because of these differences, handling expected and unexpected errors will probably happen in different places in the app.
+Because of these differences, handling expected and unexpected errors will happen in different places in the app.
 Expected errors are handled (caught) close to where they happen so you know the context and can give proper feedback.

-Unexpected errors, however, are not caught on specific places (because they can happen anywhere), but probably bubble up to a higher level in your source code so you can log a full stack trace.
+Unexpected errors, however, are not caught on specific places (because they can happen anywhere), but should bubble up to a catch-all higher up in the code, so you can log a full stack trace.
 And you'll need that stack trace, because unexpected errors often need to be investigated before they can be solved, so you want to collect as much information as possible.

 ### What all errors have in common